 The afternoon treat of corn dogs was the perfect boardwalk food to end our day.
 I foresee many memories made here in the future and look forward to what we discover on our next trip.

-- $31.95+tax For an All Day Ride wristband which provides unlimited rides for one person.
+- $39.95 – $69.95 + tax For an All Day Ride wristband which provides unlimited rides for one person (More inexpensive if you purchase online a day or more ahead of time).

-- $72.95+tax For a 2013 Endless Summer Season Pass which entitled the holder to unlimited rides all season plus some extra goodies.
+- $89.95 – $139.95 + tax For a 2023 Summer Season Pass which entitled the holder to unlimited rides all season plus some extra goodies depending on the package you purchase.